Ways to use social media on an author website

 Using the default Twitter timeline says, ‘look, I installed a one-click widget in my sidebar’.
 But it doesn’t have to be that way.

-If you stick with standard, visitors will gloss over and develop ‘content blindness’.
-With each new generation of authors with their web savvy skill set, it’s going to take more to stand out.
+If you stick with the standard, visitors will gloss over and develop ‘content blindness’.
+With each new generation of authors with their web-savvy skill set, it’s going to take more to stand out.